hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 It's an advanced topic.
 Do the easy thing when you can. :^)

-[19:53:22](#16541132023287dpkKM:gitter.im) <hiiamboris (NOT THIS ONE)>: nice solution í ½í¸‰
+[19:53:22](#16541132023287dpkKM:gitter.im) <hiiamboris (NOT THIS ONE)>: nice solution ğŸ˜‰

 ## 2-Jun-2022

 [9:15:30](#16541613303387FTrXj:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
-@greggirwin hah, I would've never thought of that í ½í¸ƒ
+@greggirwin hah, I would've never thought of that ğŸ˜ƒ

 [9:17:06](#16541614263389yNbhe:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
 @cosacam1 here's the `parse` version: